jlapolla/autorecurse/python3/autorecurse/gnumake/README.md

 and `make` issues a warning.
 Errors may occur if the `-f` file is intended to be executed from another execution directory.

+# Outstanding Issues

+## `make -qp` does not search implicit rules for all targets

+When autorecurse runs `make -qp`, it does not do an implicit rule search for all targets.
+Implicit rule search is done lazily: it is only done for goals specified on the command line (and recursively for their prerequisites), or the default goal.

+Fortunately, it does list all targets regardless (even though their prerequisites may not be complete).
+We can get all nested targets in two
+phases:

+- Run `make -np -f makefile` to get all terminal targets.
+List all targets in a targets file as prerequisites of a `.PHONY: autorecurse-search` target
+- Run `make -np -f makefile -f <targets-makefile> autorecurse-search` to find all nested targets

+We can generate a single target file for all nested makefiles in an execution directory by including all nested makefiles in each invocation.
+We can cache the target makefile for an execution directory.
+The nested rule file depends on the nested target file, and the nested target file depends on the nested makefiles it was generated from.

+*Aside: It may be possible to generate a nested target file for each makefile individually, instead of generating it for all nested makefiles in an execution directory.
+This is a slight optimization, since multiple execution directories could use the cached nested target files for a particular makefile.
+However, for the sake of simplicity, we will avoid this behavior for now.
+We will create and cache nested target files for an entire execution directory.*

 # Links Index

 - [Remaking Makefiles (GNU Make manual)][7]